 Animal Welfare policy

-Food & non-food (as a by-product of food production)
+This policy covers both our food & non-food (as a by-product of food production) products.

 Customers expect great products and also expect us to take animal welfare seriously when sourcing these products.
 We commit to continuous improvement in animal welfare within the markets in which we operate.